-In 1787 Jefferson set off on a cultural tour of France.
-He stayed in Dijon, and then meandered his way through the wine villages of the Côte as wine tourists who followed him have been doing ever since.
-One of his favoured wines was Chambertin, and when he became the third President of the United States in 1801, he ordered 10 cases for the White House cellars.
-While in Gevrey Chambertin (then known as Gevrey en Montagne) he took the time to prepare a sketch of the wall that encloses the southern side of the Premier Cru vineyard Clos St Jacques.
+One of Jefferson’s favoured wines was Chambertin, and when he became the third President in 1801, he ordered 120 bottles for the White House cellars.
+While in Gevrey (then known as Gevrey en Montagne, Burgundy) he took the time to prepare a sketch of the magnificent wall that encloses the southern side of the vineyard Clos St Jacques.
 The wall must have looked as impressive then as it does today.

 So 230 years later, what has changed?
 Paris is still arguably the world’s most famous destination for lovers and free thinking liberals.
 Burgundy is still producing the world’s most famous and expensive wines for Presidents and others with the good fortune to afford them; and the wall in Gevrey Chambertin enclosing Clos St Jacques is still admired by our guests from around the world - the more so when they hear of its illustrious former visitor!
 As they say in France: ‘Plus ça change - plus c’est le même chose’.